 Also, another glitch that I found was if the copied tag contains files, the same files will be duplicated inside the tag.

 It is an issue only if you are copying the tag within your system directories and will not be an issue if you are copying a tag to an outside storage like an external hard disk or USB device.

 Tags are indeed a great way to organize files, be they images or documents.
 Tagging feature can improve your productivity by enforcing neatness and order to your file storage and retrieval.

 It’s good to see KDE providing this as a built-in feature.
 I guess this is one of the many differences between KDE and GNOME.

-I feel I bit a bit more in detail as I wanted to give you all the required details.
+I feel I went a bit more into detail as I wanted to give you all the required information.
 I hope you find it useful.

 If you know any other cool KDE features you love, do share them in the comments.